ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 This is a proposal for the Firmware Update API definition related to this design.

 There are three approaches to handle the return of a URI for payloads that need to be fetched.
-Alternative API designs for this are described in `Appendix - alternative API options`_.
+An outline of the alternative API designs for this is in `Appendix - alternative API options`_.

 The entire new API includes the following elements, whose details are provided in the following sections: